-We believe the administration of FTZ 294 along with the Marine Highway designation are two major steps in the right direction.
-We believe in our city, our county and most of all the people of this region.
-We believe this area can demonstrate to any major corporation we are ready and willing to create long lasting relationships for the benefit of all.
+We believe the administration of FTZ 294, along with the Marine Highway designation, are two major steps in the right direction.
+We believe in our city, our county, and most of all the people of this region.
+We believe this area can demonstrate to any major corporation that we are ready and willing to create long lasting relationships for the benefit of all.

 - Major Interstate and Highway access less than 5 miles away.

 - Enhanced security following installation of fences, lighting, and cameras, meeting the requirements of the Transportation Security Administration (TSA) and the U.S. Coast Guard.

 - Multiple mooring facilities can simultaneously handle barges carrying different cargoes with over 2,300 cumulative feet of river frontage.

 - The dock area also includes two warehouses (9,600 sq/ft and 2,000 sq/ft) currently utilized for short term storage of general cargo.